mliezun/bierecode/README.md

+**NOTE:** This was @raphaeltm's experiment in vibe-coding, experimenting with CloudFlare, and experimenting with Astro.
+Some of this stuff is a bit chaotic because of that 😅

 # Bière Code Site

 Bière Code runs on [Astro](https://astro.build) with Cloudflare Pages Functions for dynamic features.
 Community updates are stored in Workers KV, authentication is powered by [BetterAuth](https://better-auth.com), and admin data lives in a D1 database.